anderlli0053/DEV-tools/README.md

 Everything regarding Scoop software can be found on [this](https://scoop.sh/) official page

-### Scoop bucket for development tools, be it game dev or just regular software development, *and of course because i am not so well organized as it look like, there are also some games in here...*
+### This repository/bucket has become a "sanctuary" for various apps, not just developement tools as it was supposed to be at first 😄
 <hr><hr>
 Add this bucket after installing Scoop by typing: